Iri25/formal-languages/SyntacticAnalysis/readme.md

 - slr
 - lr(1)

-1. yntactic analysis of an input sequence:
+1. Syntactic analysis of an input sequence:
 ```
 Input: a context-independent grammar in the file; an input sequence
 Output: syntactic analysis corresponding to the input sequence or an error message, if the sequence is not accepted